MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

 ### Communication

 Follow up with users after migration to ensure they know where to access their data.
-Provide a link to set up their new Office 365 accounts.
+Provide a link to set up their new Microsoft 365 accounts.
 Be prepared to answer any questions or concerns, as it is common for users to complain about a new system.

 ### Example email

-**Subject**: ATTENTION: Login to Office 365
+**Subject**: ATTENTION: Log in to Microsoft 365

-**Message**: Over the weekend, we migrated our team to Office 365.
+**Message**: Over the weekend, we migrated our team to Microsoft 365.

 All files and folders were transfered without any issues.
-To set up your new Office 365 account, follow this link.
+To set up your new Microsoft 365 account, follow this link.

 Your username remains the same; however, you must create a new password.

-From this point forward, log into your Office 365 account.
+From this point forward, log into your Microsoft 365 account.

 If you have any questions or concerns, let us know.